6 Facts About Famous Artists That You Probably Don’t Know

 Leonardo da Vinci Was a Procrastinator

-Leonardo da Vinci is unquestionably one of the greatest artists in history.
+Leonardo da Vinci is unquestionably one of the most famous artists in history.
 Ironically, one quirk that made him such a genius was that he was easily distracted.

 Despite being the epitome of a “Renaissance man,” Leonardo had a penchant for leaving his works unfinished.
 Evidence for this is seen in the hundreds of notes and sketches he left behind for projects following his death in 1519.